BGCI Webinar: A Candidatura para o The Global Biodiversity Standard

 The TGBS certification is based on four pillars: ecosystem integrity, level of protection, land management and social benefits, which guided the adoption of eight criteria to assess whether projects implement activities that improve biodiversity and guarantee long-term management at the sites where they are implemented.
 This integrated approach ensures comprehensive assessments and tangible results for biodiversity and aligns practices with the UN Decade of Ecosystem Restoration Standards.

-This webinar will guide the participants through the application process and share answers to some frequently asked questions.
-The webinar will be delivered in Portuguese
+Watch again the webinar on TGBS.
+This webinar will guided participants through the application process and shared answers to some frequently asked questions.
+The webinar was delivered in Portuguese

 BGCI Databases